vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtTier0Gateway.md

 Get-NsxtTier0Gateway
 ```

-This example returns all Tier 0 Gateways
+This example returns all Tier 0 Gateways.

 ### Example 2